 More than one in three passenger cars used or sold domestically belongs to the Japanese vehicle class of light motor vehicles.
 The Road Transport Vehicle Law defines these mini vehicles, also known as kei cars, as vehicles with an engine displacement of 660cc or smaller and a measurement not exceeding 3.4m in length, 2m in height, and 1.48m in width.

-The average private car owner in Japan uses the vehicle primarily for short to medium trips intended for nearby shopping or commuting to work and school.
-For these purposes, many people seem satisfied accepting limited engine power, interior space, and crashworthiness.
+In Japan, private car owners use their vehicles primarily for short to medium trips, for instance, nearby shopping or commuting to work and school.
+For these purposes, many people seem to readily accept limited engine power, interior space, and crashworthiness.
 The advantages over regular passenger cars are lower prices and maintenance costs, economical parking, and easier handling on Japan’s many narrow roads.

-As the 2035-target only applies to new sales, the used vehicle market will partially determine the transition to a fully electrified vehicle stock.
+As the 2035-target only applies to new passenger car sales, the used vehicle market will partially determine the transition to a fully electrified vehicle stock.
 Apart from 2020, the recent years showed an increase in used car sales and an aging car stock.
-Ultimately, the positive effects of electrification also depend on Japan’s electricity generation.
-Unless powering a ‘next-generation vehicle’ is less polluting, their demand on the passenger car market will be below its potential.
-However, recent life-cycle assessments of PHEV, FCEV, and especially BEV showed lower GHG emissions than other comparable vehicles regardless of the electricity mix.
+Besides, the positive effects of electrification also depend on Japan’s electricity generation.
+Unless powering a "next-generation vehicle’" is less polluting, their demand on the passenger car market will be below its potential.
+Still, regardless of the electricity mix, recent life-cycle assessments of PHEV, FCEV, and especially BEV showed lower GHG emissions than HEV and others.